vals-ai/vals-sdk/README.md

 We've provided a set of examples in `examples/`.
 They are organized as follows:

-- `example_suites/` - These are example JSON files, of the sort that you may use for `vals suite create <example.json>`.
+- `suites/` - These are example JSON files, of the sort that you may use for `vals suite create <example.json>`.
-- `example_scripts/` - These are example Python scripts that leverage the sdk.
+- `scripts/` - These are example Python scripts that leverage the sdk.
-- `example_run_configs/` - When you start a run, you can optionally provide more parameters (more details below).
-These are examples of parameter files.

 ## Authentication